Three ways to invest in Thrivent funds

 Penalties

 Failing to withdraw or making withdrawals that are less than the required minimum distribution is subject to an IRS penalty of 25% of the amount that was not withdrawn.
-The penalty can potentially be reduced to 10%.
+The penalty is reduced from 25% to 10% if the individual corrects the failure within a prescribed “correction window,” which generally expires at the end of the second year after the excise tax should have been paid (or, if earlier, the date the IRS assesses the excise tax or mails a notice of deficiency to the taxpayer regarding the excise tax).

 Inherited accounts and RMDs